 This sensor is contraindicated for use on active patients or for prolonged use.
+Instructions for Use

-Insert the two sensor tips into the slots on the rubber wrap (A); place the sensor on the neonate's foot (B), wrap the rubber belt around the foot and tighten accordingly (C)
+- Insert the two sensor tips into the slots on the rubber wrap (A); place the sensor on the neonate's foot (B), wrap the rubber belt around the foot and tighten accordingly (C). - 2) Plug the sensor into the oximeter and verify proper operation as described in the oximeter operator's manual. - 3) Inspect the monitoring site every 4 hours for skin integrity.